Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Transparency stage

-where, $\omega_{p,s}$ is plasma frequency, $v_s/p_s$ are the stream velocity/momentum,$v_\phi$ is the phase velocity ($\omega/k$), $\gamma_s$ the respective Lorentz factor and $\theta_s$ is the angle of drift, with $s=e,i$ denoting the electronic and ionic streams respectively.
-The dispersion relation of this instability in Eq.~\ref{eqn-dr} has been solved and the 4 roots of the quartic equation have been overplotted in Fig.~\ref{fig-fft}.
-The input plasma parameters (average electron and ion density, angles of streams and energies) have been extracted from the simulations in each case at around 70 fs when BOA is active (see Supplementary information)~\cite{Footnote_teater}.
-It should be noted that we use the same dispersion relation for QED cases (Fig.\ref{fig-fft} [(b-c)]) as well.
-This is reasonable as we carefully choose the plasma parameters at the time after the production of photons and pairs has mostly saturated.
-The impact of RR and pair plasma are still well captured in the form of changes in the plasma distribution function extracted from the simulation that already includes probabilistic photon emission in plasma evolution.
+$n_{(e,i,0)},\epsilon_{e,i}$ being the electron, ion and the initialised particle density and energies respectively}.
+It should be noted that we use the same dispersion relation for QED cases (Fig.~\ref{fig-fft} [(b-c)]) as well.
+This is reasonable as we carefully choose the plasma parameters at the time after the production of photons and pairs has mostly saturated see also Sec.~\ref{SecEarlyStage}.
+Major impact of RR and pair plasma are still well captured in the form of changes in the plasma distribution function extracted from the simulation that already includes probabilistic photon emission in plasma evolution.